phergie/phergie.org/source/plugins.md

 * **[Puppet](https://github.com/PSchwisow/phergie-irc-plugin-react-puppet)** - allows a user to effectively speak and act as the bot
 * **[Quit](https://github.com/phergie/phergie-irc-plugin-react-quit)** - provides a command to instruct the bot to teminate a connection
 * **[Seen](https://github.com/renegade334/phergie-irc-plugin-react-seen)** - provides a command to display a user's last channel activity
+* **[TableFlip](https://github.com/elstamey/phergie-irc-plugin-react-tableflip)** - Output "(╯°□°）╯︵ ɹǝsodɯoɔ" where the phrase at the end is the upside-down version of a parameterized phrase
 * **[Tell](https://github.com/enebe-nb/phergie-irc-plugin-react-tell)** - send messages to users next time they are seen
 * **[TextFormatting](https://github.com/chrismou/php-irc-text-formatting)** - a third party library for adding color and styling to your plugin's text output
 * **[TheFuckingWeather](https://github.com/phergie/phergie-irc-plugin-react-thefuckingweather)** - provides a command to retrieve weather information from [thefuckingweather.com](http://thefuckingweather.com)